Jerry Brudos: First offenses

-Brudos began stalking local women in his early teens — several of whom he discreetly photographed.
+Brudos began stalking local women in his early teens—several of whom he discreetly photographed.
 He also stole and retained numerous items of lingerie and footwear.
 However, none of these initial offenses were violent in nature, although by his mid-teens he had begun developing violent fantasies of forcibly possessing a woman.

 At the age of sixteen, Brudos dug an underground tunnel and alcove close to his family home to symbolically enact his developing fantasies regarding captive women.
 He spent numerous hours within this lair, hoping to entrap a captive.
-(Note: According to Brudos, he still had only a basic knowledge of sexual intercourse at the time he constructed this tunnel, and his purpose in constructing the lair was not to rape his captive — he simply wished to possess a young female.)
+(Note: According to Brudos, he still had only a basic knowledge of sexual intercourse at the time he constructed this tunnel, and his purpose in constructing the lair was not to rape his captive—he simply wished to possess a young female.)
 Although no women were confined at this location, Brudos did lure a neighborhood girl to his bedroom under innocuous pretences to facilitate his sexual fantasies at age sixteen.
 Shortly after luring the girl, Brudos exited the bedroom, only to reappear minutes later wearing a mask and brandishing a knife.
 He forced the girl to strip naked and took several photographs of her before fleeing.
 Minutes later, Brudos reappeared wearing his original shirt, with his hair in disarray and with a minor scuff mark on his cheek, claiming the intruder had locked him in the family barn at knifepoint.

-Within a year of this first known violent offense, Brudos had established a pattern of abducting girls his own age or younger — typically at knifepoint — and forcing them into a barn upon his family farm before ordering them to disrobe and photographing them.
+Within a year of this first known violent offense, Brudos had established a pattern of abducting girls his own age or younger—typically at knifepoint—and forcing them into a barn upon his family farm before ordering them to disrobe and photographing them.
 He would then lock these girls in a corn crib before reappearing several minutes later, wearing different clothing and with his hair combed in a different fashion.
 He would then release the girl, explaining he was "Ed, Jerry's twin brother" and feign shock at her account of her ordeal before asking, "He didn't hurt you, did he?"
 Brudos would then claim his twin brother "Jerry" was "in therapy.
 This is going to set him back a bit" before pleading with the girl not to inform anyone of her ordeal and promising to locate and destroy the camera "Jerry" had used.
-None of these girls were subjected to physical sexual assaults beyond tentative fondling and — likely as a defence mechanism — none are known to have informed authorities of these experiences.
+None of these girls were subjected to physical sexual assaults beyond tentative fondling, but—likely as a defence mechanism—none are known to have informed authorities of these experiences.